What’s for Lunch?

 So, what’s on the menu?
 Chicken nuggets, tacos, deli sandwiches, spaghetti, burritos, sloppy joes, or hamburgers, in combination with salads, fruits, dessert, and milk are just a sample of what is available to kids today.
 Food service even offers the most popular food with kids these days: Ham & Cheese and Pepperoni pizza pockets.

 Breakfast at School

-On any school day in the district, you will also find food service staff serving breakfast free of charge to all students.
+On any school day in the district, you will also find food service staff serving breakfast to students.
 And … it’s not just cereal anymore.
 Breakfast might be pancakes or waffles with sausage, fruit, and milk.
 It might be a breakfast combo bar with potato wedges, fruit juice, and milk.
 You might get scrambled eggs and bacon, or quesadillas and potato rounds.
 Or you might have cereal with toast, cereal with cinnamon rolls, cereal with donuts, or cereal with bagels and cream cheese.
 But no matter what breakfast is served, it is always served with milk and fruit and it meets recommended dietary guidelines.

 Free and Reduced Cost Meals